The Next Big Thing (video game): Development

 While designing The Next Big Thing, Pendulo scrapped Hollywood Monsters' inventory system and all of its puzzles.
-The creators felt that the inclusion of "200 items in the inventory" at once had aged poorly, Monchan said.
+The creators felt that the inclusion of "200 items in the inventory" at once had aged poorly, according to Monchan.
 They revised the puzzles partly to show the studio's growth since the 1990s, and, according to Pendulo, to offer a fresh experience to players of the original.
 In response to market demands, the company intentionally lowered the game's difficulty—part of a yearslong trend for its titles.
-Pendulo later stated, "The commercial decline of adventure [games], along with the advent of casual gaming and mobile platforms, led to ever easier adventures being asked of us."
+Pendulo later stated that "the commercial decline of adventure [games], along with the advent of casual gaming and mobile platforms, led to ever easier adventures being asked of us".
 The designers also moved away from Hollywood Monsters' nonlinear gameplay structure, which they said had caused "stagnation" for players.
 Instead, Pendulo tried to streamline the gameplay and increase the speed of the player's progression, to create "the feeling that a lot of things are happening at a frenetic pace".
 The team nevertheless continued to use what Monchan called the "traditional" adventure game format, in contrast to then-recent competitors such as Heavy Rain and L.A.
 Noire.

 Production of The Next Big Thing lasted roughly 18 months, having started in the final months of Runaway: A Twist of Fate's creation.
 According to Latiegui, the game was made by a team of 12–15 people, most of whom had worked at Pendulo since Runaway 2: The Dream of the Turtle.
-He called it a tight-knit group wherein "the level of trust and partnership is very high."
+He called it a tight-knit group wherein "the level of trust and partnership is very high".
 They developed The Next Big Thing on an upgraded version of A Twist of Fate's engine, and graphics were a key focus.
 Pendulo saw graphical quality as a major selling point for its titles; Monchan later argued that Runaway owed its success in large part to its visuals.
 The company billed The Next Big Thing as the first 1080p graphic adventure game.
 Latiegui said that supporting the resolution caused development problems, but that it offered "much more freedom" to the artists.
 For the art direction, Pendulo maintained what Latiegui dubbed the company's "trademark" 2.5D style—originally created for Runaway—that draws from comic books and animated cartoons.
 The game employs toon shading and, as with the Runaway trilogy, pre-rendered 3D characters.